 Earthquakes occur after solid rock masses in a fault line move past each other causing internal friction.
 The earthquakes can cause the ground to shake and move, and can be felt many miles away from the epicenter.
 The direction, depth, and overall all strength are determined by analyzing the "magnitude and intensity" of the readings from a seismograph.
+Earthquakes are measured by quantifying the ground energy produced through seismic waves on a seismograph and amplitude from the epicenter of the earthquake.
+The Richter Scale starts at 0 and no upper limit.
+However, no earthquake has measured above 10.

 Minnesota has experience multiple earthquakes in the last 100 years, most of them were not felt by those living in the area, but there were a few larger, natural occurring earthquakes.
 There is also many earthquakes caused by mining and explosions due to construction.
 However, there are many natural occurring earthquakes due to the ancient fault lines in Minnesota that are slowly moving.
 New Prague, MN felt a 4.7 magnitude in 1860.
 Morris, MN felt a 4.6 magnitude earthquake in 1975.
 The most recent earthquake was Mankato, MN measuring 2.8 magnitude.
 (CSE 2014).
 Map A-29 shows the fault lines in Minnesota.